OjeOH/NetworkSecurity/README.md

 I'm actively looking for opportunities in **network engineering**, **cybersecurity**, and **IT infrastructure** roles.

-- 📧 Feel free to reach out via [LinkedIn](#) *(update with your profile link)*
+- 📧 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/opeoluwaoje/)
-- 🏫 Conestoga College, Waterloo Campus

 ---

-*All lab work is original and was completed individually as part of accredited coursework at Conestoga College.*